pbo-linaro/crossroad/doc/crossroad.rst

 It will return a list of required binaries that `crossroad` cannot find.
 If you actually installed them, the most likely reason is that you should update your `$PATH` with the right location.
-In the above example, `crossroad` could find your minGW linker, but not the compiler.
+In the above example, `crossroad` could find your MinGW linker, but not the compiler.
 It also informs you of a possible package name (Your distribution may use a different name, but it would still give a useful hint to search in your package manager).